ghfazevedo/traderpros/README.md

 We sample a global rate from an exponential distribution.
 The expected global rate may be given by 'ln(n_species-1)/trootAge()'.
 That is, if you have a total of 20 species (sampled and unsampled.) in a group that is 5 my old,  you expect at least 19 speciation events in the total time.
 Therefore the expected speciation completion rate would be around 0.5888878.
 This is because the number of speciation events in the whole tree is Poisson distributed 'nSpeciationEvents ~ Poisson(exp(expected_speciation_completion_rate*rootAge))'
 We can create a prior distribution centered on the expected rate.
 Since the value must be positive, we use a Lognormal distribution.
 We treat the expected rate as the mode of the distribution.
 We used a standard deviation of 1.
-If you want a more informative prior you can reduce the sstandard deviation or even use a fixed global rate
+If you want a more informative prior you can reduce the standard deviation or even use a fixed global rate

 ```R